gr-group/grsupport/README.md

 ]
 ```

-## The middleware of html tags cleaning in the strings of a global request
+## How to use middleware for clean html strings from global request

 This middleware uses the [Purifier](https://github.com/mewebstudio/Purifier) package.